Santee, California: Recreation

 Santee Lakes Recreation Preserve is a 190 acre park for fishing, camping, bird watching, and picnicking.
 The park features seven recycled water lakes stocked with sports fish year-round and 300 full-hook-up campsites.
 The park is owned and operated by Padre Dam Municipal Water District.

 Carlton Oaks Golf Course and Lodge features an 18-hole championship course designed by golf course design legend Pete Dye as well as a 51-room resort.
 The course hosted the NCAA Western Region Finals and NCAA Championship in 1974.

 Santee has a World Athletics certified 1-km Race Walking course on Riverview Parkway and Town Center Parkway.
 This course has hosted the US Olympic Trials for the 50k racewalk in 2012, 2016, and 2020, in addition to several USATF Race Walk Championships.

 Government

-As of 2024, the Santee City Council was composed of Mayor John Minto, Vice Mayor Rob McNelis, and council members Ronn Hall, Laura Koval, and Dustin Trotter.
+As of 2026, the Santee City Council was composed of Mayor John Minto, Vice Mayor Ronn Hall, and council members Laura Koval, and Rob McNelis Dustin Trotter.